openstack-attic/image-api/openstack-image-service-api/src/markdown/image-api-v2.0.md

     "/tags"        ["ping", "pong"]
     "/~0~1.ssh~1"  "present"

-###Operations
+##Operations

 The 'application/openstack-images-v2.0-json-patch' media type supports a subset of the operations defined in the 'application/json-patch' media type.
 The operation to perform is expressed in a member of the operation object.
 The name of the operation member is one of: "add", "remove", "replace".

 The member value is a string containing a restricted JSON pointer value that references the location within the target image to perform the operation.
-It is an error condition if an operation object contains no recognized operation member or more than one operation
+It is an error condition if an operation object contains no recognized operation member or more than one operation.

+The payload for a PATCH request must be a *list* of json objects, each of which adheres to one of the formats described below.

 * add